sergejsha/tinybus/README.md

 TinyBus is
 =======
+ - tiny (~ 17K jar)
  - fast (optimized for startup and event dispatching)
- - tiny (~ 17K jar)
  - well tested (> 50 junit tests)
  - annotation based (no requiremens to method names, no interfaces to implement)

+TinyBus is for those who want
+ - to remove unneccessary interfaces and direct component dependencies
+ - to simplify communication between Activities, Fragments and Services
+ - to simplify events exchange between background and Main Thread
+ - to simplify consumption of standard system events (like Battery Level, Connection State etc.)

+For those who want to *simplify* their apps and *increase development productivity*, here is TinyBus in detail.

 Performance comparison tests
 =======